T-Flet/altair-nx/README.md

-This project started as a fork of [nx-altair](https://github.com/Zsailer/nx_altair) (inactive since 2020) meant for fixing issues and merging pull requests, but after a full code-base rework (causing backward and forward incompatibility) and the implementation of new features (e.g. curved edges, self loops, and greater customisation), it became reasonable for it to be its own library.
+This project started as a fork of [nx-altair](https://github.com/Zsailer/nx_altair) (inactive since 2020) meant for fixing issues and merging pull requests, but after a full code-base rework (causing backward and forward incompatibility) and the implementation of new features (e.g. curved edges, self loops, and much greater customisation), it became reasonable for it to be its own library.